litmuschaos/litmus-docs/website/docs/observe.md

 ---

 After scheduling a workflow, the user can track the status of the workflow from the Browse Workflow section.
-The status that are currently displayed are :
+The status that is currently displayed are :
 - Failed
 - Running
-- Succeeded
+- Completed

 ### 1. Workflow Analysis